Jjimdak (Andong Braised Chicken)

 Ingredients

-- 3 lb whole chicken cut up into pieces
+- 3 lb (1.3 kg) whole chicken, cut up into pieces, or boned chicken thighs and drumsticks

 Instructions

-- Soak the sweet potato noodles in warm water and set aside until ready to use.
+- Soak the sweet potato noodles in hot water and set aside until ready to use.

-- Place chicken in a pot and pour some water to cover the chicken.
-Bring it to full boil and cook for a few minutes.
-Remove the chicken and discard the water.
-Return the chicken to the pot and add the dried chilies.
+- Bring a large pot of water to boil.
+Add chicken pieces and boil for 2-3 minutes.
+Drain the chicken and discard the water.
+Return the chicken to a braising pot and add the dried chilies.

-- In a bowl, combine soy sauce, oyster sauce, water, garlic, ginger, sugar, cocoa powder, corn syrup, and pepper.
-Pour over the chicken and chilies.
+- In a medium mixing bowl, combine soy sauce, oyster sauce, water, garlic, ginger, dark brown sugar, cocoa powder, corn syrup (if using), and pepper.
+Pour over on the chicken and chilies.

-- Bring the mixture to a gentle boil and simmer over medium-low heat for 20 minutes, covered.
+- Bring the chicken mixture to a gentle boil.
+Cover and simmer over medium-low heat for 20 minute.
+Add the onion and carrots to the chicken and continue to simmer for 10 minutes, covered.

 - Add the potatoes and fresh chili, and cook until they are tender, about 10 minutes, with a lid half open.

-- When the chicken and vegetables are tender, drain the noodles from the soaking water and add to the pot.
+- When the chicken and vegetables are just tender, drain the sweet potato noodles from the soaking water and add to the chicken.
 Raise the heat to medium-high and continue to cook until the noodles are tender yet chewy, about 3-5 minutes, uncovered.

-- Remove the pot from the heat and let it sit for 5 minutes or so before you serve.
+- Remove the pot from the heat and let the stew sit for 5 minutes before you serve.
 Serve warm with rice.

 I just got back from the Korean store for the for the dangmyun noodles.
 After searching for 20 minutes, the last pack I picked up was them!
 Now i’ve started the chicken and the sauce.
 1 question though, it say’s prep time is 10 hours?
 I might have missed a step, but am I supposed to marinate the chicken in the sauce?
 I’m so looking forward to this dish tonight, thank you!!!